Why You Should Pay More Attention To Contingency Clauses In Your Real Estate Purchase Contracts

 - What happens to my Earnest Money?
 One thing that’s usually vague in real estate purchase contracts when it shouldn’t be is what happens to the buyer’s earnest money when the buyer exercises a contingency.

 Does the buyer receive a full return of the earnest money?
 Does the seller keep the earnest money?
-If the contract is silent and if you as the buyer exercise a contingency, don’t bet on getting your money back, you’d lose even more money!
+If the contract is silent and if you as the buyer exercise a contingency, don’t bet on getting your money back.
+It’s likely you’d lose even more money!